2006 Mumbai train bombings: Response

 A state of high alert was declared in India's major cities.
 Both the airports in Mumbai were placed on high alert.
 The western line of the Mumbai Suburban Railway network was at first shut down, although some trains resumed service later, and stringent security arrangements, including frisking and searching of commuters, were instituted on the other lines of the network.
 The city's bus service, the BEST, pressed extra buses into service to transport stranded commuters home.

 The Prime Minister also held a security meeting at his residence attended by Home Minister Shivraj Patil, National Security Advisor M K Narayanan, and Home Secretary V K Duggal.

 Resumption of services and return to normality

-Western Railway services were restored on 11 July by 10.45 pm.
+Western Railway services were restored on 11 July by 10.45 p.m.
 As a show of investor confidence, the Bombay Stock Exchange rebounded, starting the day with the BSE Sensex Index up by nearly 1% in morning trade.
 Foreign investors also retained confidence, with the Sensex up almost 3% at 10,930.09 at the end of the day's trade.